 Focus on the enjoyment of foreplay.
 Make a pact with your partner that the goal at this time will strictly be the pleasure of being close together, instead of achieving penetration or having an orgasm.

-Find ways of pleasuring each other that do not involve penile penetration especially if the problem is related to getting or maintaining an erection.
+Find ways of pleasuring each other that do not involve penile penetration.
+This is especially pertinent if the problem is related to getting or maintaining an erection.
 Use your hands to manually stimulate your partner, practice oral sex, role play a sexual fantasy or hold each other while watching an erotic film.
 When you are ready for intercourse let it come naturally and do not set a time table as to when it has to happen.

 Seek psychological counseling if your problem does not improve with self-help techniques.
 A specialist in sexual performance anxiety can work with you as a couple to overcome specific issues.
 This may involve psychotherapy which is a form of “talk therapy”.
 It allows both partners to talk about feelings and beliefs in order to learn how these affect thinking and physical intimacy.